StudentVue/StudentVue.py/README.md

 This repository provides a easy way to access data from StudentVue portals in Python programs.

+Note:

+If this library isn't updating properly, try explictly installing the latest version (e.g. `pip3 install studentvue==1.2.1`) to fix this issue in the future.

 ## Logging In

 `pip install studentvue` or clone / download the repository and `python setup.py install`.